Updated list of schools in England with reinforced autoclaved aerated concrete

 Some 27 schools have been newly identified.

-Here is the latest list of schools in England with confirmed Raac (reinforced autoclaved aerated concrete) as of September 14, according to the Department for Education.
+Here is the latest list of schools in England with confirmed Raac (reinforced autoclaved aerated concrete) as of September 14, according to the Department for Education (DfE).

 The list covers state-funded schools, maintained nursery schools and further education colleges.